SimpleAccess/SimpleCompositor/README.md

 # SampleCompositor
-A Sample Wayland Compositor written in python following drew and flacjackets guides and implementations
+A Sample Wayland Compositor written in python following drew and flacjacket's guides and implementations